Endava/cats/docs/troubleshooting/index.md

 - **Filter out specific request headers**: You can use the `--skipHeader` argument to filter out specific request headers that are generating invalid test cases

 If you think there might be a bug in CATS, please open an issue on the [GitHub repository](https://github.com/Endava/cats/issues/new/choose).

+## Change expected response code for specific fuzzers

+You can check expected response codes for each fuzzer using [Customize the Default Response Code](https://endava.github.io/cats/docs/advanced-topics/fuzzers-config/).

 ## CATS generates requests that are not valid